 Then from there you have options.
 You can walk along the cliff which provide the best ocean views.
 If you want a more direct route, you can find the path a bit more inland, where you’ll get peek-a-boo views of the ocean.

 I’ve hiked this trail multiple times, and I prefer taking the scenic route on the way out and the faster route on the way back.
+This is one of the best hiking trails for beginners, so you’ll have great views and a good time regardless of which route you choose.

 There are many spots along the way for photo ops and gorgeous views of the coast in both directions.
 I’ve also seen sea turtles from the cliffs each time I’ve hiked the trail.